EloisaLira/EloisaLira.github.io/aboutme.md

 ### My story
 Hi, I'm Eloísa.
 Geologist by training, Geophysics by chance, and Data Scientist in training.
-Trying to unravel the Geosciences.
+Trying to unravel the Geosciences through the data.
 Know my steps.
 !(Aboutme)[/assets/img/avatar.jpg]
 ---